 I thought I was being generous but I wasn’t.
 It’s nice to be coined as generous, but do you want to be known as the person who always gives amazing gifts?
 That would be a hard reputation to keep up, especially if you can’t afford a lot of lavish gifts.

 It took me awhile but I finally let go of being the best gift-giver out there.
 In the process, I have purchased expensive make-up for friends, a Balenciaga wallet for my boyfriend, expensive massages for my parents, and a lot of other presents that I do not even remember.
 If I can’t remember, how would anyone else remember?
+Looking back, sending some birthday cards online instead would have been just as memorable.
 It’s nice to give gifts, but think long and hard before sacrificing too much just to give nice gifts.

 I was giving gifts that a dual-income family wouldn’t even purchase for themselves, and that’s a bit ridiculous.
 I have a tendency to put others before myself; so naturally, I had a problem with gift-giving.
 When my gift budget is the one that’s always blown each month, then there’s a problem.